christopherAlberts/immensity/README.md

 - glaishers_constant
 - mertens_constant

 So the first thing the *immensity* function does is look at how long the message is that needs to be encoded.
-It then selects a number of the formentioned mathimatical constants in a random order and costructs a grid the same lenth as the message.
+It then selects a number of the aforementioned Mathematical constants in a random order and constructs a grid the same length as the message.

 ![](Images/grid.png)

-We can now generat a pretty unique grid but lets make it completely uninue.
-To do this I added a *'step'* to each of the uneanding series.
-This *'step'* is basicaly just a random number that indicates at which point the series will start.
+We can now generate a pretty unique grid but let's make it completely unique.
+To do this I added a *'step'* to each of the unending series.
+This *'step'* is basically just a random number that indicates at which point the series will start.
 Each series gets their own unique number.
-Forinstange the first *'pi'* series could only start at it's 78th number and then continue from there, Where as the *'twin_prime_constant '* might start at 7 followed by antother *'pi'* series that starts at 39.
+For instance the first *'pi'* series could only start at its 78th number and then continue from there, Whereas the *'twin_prime_constant'* might start at 7 followed by another *'pi'* series that starts at 39.

-Now we can create a truly uniue grid every time that stretches to infinity.
-But how does one gest a single series out of this grid the same lenght as the message.
+Now we can create a truly unique grid every time that stretches to infinity.
+But how does one get a single series out of this grid the same length as the message.

-at this point I thought it a nifty idea to draw a classic *Sin* graph over this grid.
+At this point I thought it a nifty idea to draw a classic *Sin* graph over this grid.

 ![](Images/graph.png)

 After this was done it is easy to construct a new series.
-Just take the number in each colomb that the graph goes through.
+Just take the number in each column that the graph goes through.
 Something like this:

 ![](Images/graph_and_num.png)